 Presentation and Accompaniments

 Ceviche is a visual dish.
-Presentation matters almost as much as taste.
+Presentation matters almost as much as flavor.
 Here are our professional tips:

-• Separate Leche de Tigre: serve a small glass of extra leche de tigre on the side.
-In Peru, it is taken as an appetizer or as a restorative.
+- Leche de tigre separately: serve an extra shot of leche de tigre on the side.
+In Peru, it's enjoyed as an appetizer or a restorative drink.

-As an accompaniment, the traditional is camote (sweet potato) and cancha (toasted corn).
-But it also works with plantain chips, bread toast, or even on an avocado base.
+As an accompaniment, traditional choices are camote (sweet potato) and cancha (toasted corn).
+But it also works with plantain chips, bread toast, or even on a bed of avocado.

 Final Tips for a Perfect Ceviche

-3. Flaky salt: provides texture and a touch of elegance compared to fine salt.
+- Flaky sea salt: provides texture and a touch of elegance compared to fine salt.

-4. Do not overmix: gentle movements to avoid breaking the fish cubes.
+- Don't overmix: use gentle movements to avoid breaking the fish cubes.

-5. Serve it now: ceviche doesn't wait.
+- Serve immediately: ceviche doesn't wait.
 Prepare everything, assemble at the moment, and serve.

 Ceviche is a dish that seems simple but hides many nuances.
-With good ingredients—starting with exceptional fish—and following these steps, you will achieve a result that rivals any restaurant.
+With good ingredients — starting with exceptional fish — and following these steps, you'll achieve a result that competes with any restaurant.

 Frequently Asked Questions

-The best fish for ceviche are firm white fish: corvina (sea bass), lubina (European sea bass), lenguado (sole), fresh cod, and dorada (gilt-head bream).
+The best fish for ceviche are firm, white-fleshed fish: corvina, sea bass, sole, fresh cod, and gilt-head bream.
 They must be impeccably fresh or have been previously frozen for 48 hours at -20 °C to eliminate anisakis.

 How long should ceviche be marinated?

 Classic Peruvian ceviche is marinated for 3 to 5 minutes to achieve a semi-cooked center.
-At 1-2 minutes it is more raw (Nikkei style) and at 8-12 minutes it is completely cooked.
-Never exceed 15 minutes or the texture will be rubbery.
+At 1-2 minutes, it remains more raw (Nikkei style), and at 8-12 minutes, it's fully cooked.
+Never exceed 15 minutes, or the texture will become rubbery.

 What is leche de tigre?

-Leche de tigre is the juice resulting from mixing lime juice, onion, garlic, ginger, aji, celery, and fresh fish trimmings, all blended and strained.
+Leche de tigre is the liquid resulting from blending lime juice, onion, garlic, ginger, aji, celery, and fresh fish trimmings, all strained.
 It is the soul of ceviche and is also served as an appetizer in a small glass.

 Can ceviche be made with frozen fish?

-Yes, in fact, it is advisable to freeze the fish for 48 hours at -20 °C to eliminate anisakis.
-Thaw it slowly in the refrigerator and pat it dry thoroughly with paper towels before cutting.
+Yes, in fact, it is recommended to freeze fish for 48 hours at -20 °C to eliminate anisakis.
+Thaw it slowly in the refrigerator and dry it well with paper towels before cutting.
 The result is safe and delicious.

 Can ceviche be prepared in advance?